threedaymonk/furigana-shim/README.md

 If you're a publisher, though, that doesn’t help.

-This small shim fixes things from the web developer side by adding appropriate CSS to make `<ruby>` work properly in Firefox and (possibly) other browsers that don’t natively support it.
+This small shim fixes things from the web developer side by adding appropriate CSS to make `<ruby>` work properly in Firefox, Opera, and (possibly) other browsers that don’t natively support it.

 Use
 ---